 The heat tends to be unbearable as soon as summer begins.
 People try various ways to cool themselves down.
 For most homeowners, turning on their air conditioning system for Omaha, NE residences is the best answer.
 They can simply relax comfortably at home and do as they please.
-However, using the AC without much thought could increase the electricity bill.
+However, using your AC unit without much thought could increase the electricity bill.

 Using an AC during summer is inevitable.
 So how can homeowners use their units without worrying about their electricity bills skyrocketing?
 Here are some tips that could help anyone save money and energy while using their air conditioning unit.